On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

 Then $Q_6 = Q_4 \cap Q_5$ is semi-linear, since semi-linear sets are closed under intersection.
 Now $\psi(L_1 \cap L_2)$ coincides with the projection of $Q_6$ on the first $n$ coordinates.
 Hence $\psi(L_1 \cap L_2)$ is semi-linear, since semi-linear sets are closed under projections.

 \end{proof}

 Note that the above proposition does not depend on how the languages in $\cal C$ are specified.
 It extends the semi-linearity of languages in $\cal C$ to a bigger family that can do some ``counting''.
-The proposition applies to all well-known full trios of semilinear languages, in particular, to ${\cal C} = \UFIN$.
+The theorem applies to all well-known full trios of semi-linear languages, in particular, to ${\cal C} = \UFIN$.

 \begin{corollary} Let $\cal C$ be a full trio whose closures under homomorphism, inverse homomorphism and intersection with regular sets are effective.
 Moreover, assume that for each $L$ in ${\cal C}$, $\psi(L)$ can effectively be constructed.
-Then ${\cal C} {\cal L}$ has a decidable emptiness problem. \end{corollary} Note that $\cal L$ is also a full trio of semilinear languages.
-It is easy to see that the proposition is not true if $\cal L$ is an arbitrary full trio of semilinear languages.
+Then ${\cal C} \wedge {\cal L}(\NCM)$ has a decidable emptiness problem. \end{corollary} Indeed, decidability of emptiness follows immediately from effective construction of the semilinear set \cite{CIAA2016} as having any vector describe a linear set implies the language is non-empty, and no vector implies the language is empty.
+Note that $\cal L$ is also a full trio of semi-linear languages.
+It is easy to see that the theorem is not true if $\cal L$ is an arbitrary full trio of semi-linear languages.
 For example suppose ${\cal C} = {\cal L}$ is the family of languages accepted by 1-reversal NPDAs (= linear context-free languages).
 Let